Harrison-Ward/part_pot_filter/README.md

 ## Simulation Strategy

 The model is tested through a simulation that generates observed bids based on a true pot value and a defined win probability.
+Observed bids are simulated using:

+- **Simulation of Observed Bids:** `observed_bids = N(true_bid_value, bid_std)`

-Observed bids are simulated using a normal distribution centered around the true bid value (\(true\_pot\_value * win\_probability\)) with variability introduced by a specified standard deviation.
+Where `N(true_bid_value, bid_std)` generates bids centered around the `true_bid_value` with standard deviation `bid_std`.
 The particle filter processes each bid sequentially, updating estimates of the pot size and refining the particles' distribution to converge towards the true pot value.

 ## Visualizations